bukzor/terraform-gke-k8s-demo/README.md

 ```

-This (and renaming/deleting) is a fairly command and idiomatic thing to do with
+This (and renaming/deleting) is a fairly common and idiomatic thing to do with
 terraform resources, especially during prototyping, so this is a major headache
 to me and my team.